-Ralph Plaisted 1923 - 2020 - Obituary
+RALPH PLAISTED 1923 - 2020 - Obituary

 Ralph was born in New Lexington, Ohio on October 7, 1923 to Ralph Emerson Plaisted, Sr. and Mary Lucille Rose Plaisted.
-He is preceeded in death by his brothers Norman, James and Robert.
+He is preceded in death by his brothers Norman, James and Robert.

 He graduated from New Lexington High School in 1941.
 Like many others, he served in the Army during WWII as a member of Cannon Company 319 Infantry Regiment 80th Division 3rd Army from 1943 until January 1946.
 His service was in the European Theater of Operations including the Battle of the Bulge.
 After leaving the Army Ralph attended the Ohio State University graduating in 1951.